hoalexander44/MomentumTeamWebsite/Blogs/SorenStrnisaBlog.md

 Negative: I had to wait for Kendal to finish the tool to start most of my work.

 Upcoming: Test and implement levels into the game.

+### Week 7

+Soren Strnisa PPJ7

+Tasks:
+Created levels based on Kendal's updated level builder Updating GDD

+Total Hours: 3 Hours

+Positive: Through my playtest, I found that the levels feel uniquely different and provide a fun challenge.

+Negative: The hexagonal x,y,z coordinate was very confusing to work with.

+Upcoming: Test levels and update and create levels based on feedback.

 [back](Blogs.html)